 What factors go into determining my automobile insurance premium?

-Auto insurance premiums vary considerably depending on risk, coverages and vehicle type.
-Over the years, North Dakota consistently has had one of the lowest average auto insurance premium rates out of all 50 states and the District of Columbia.
+Auto insurance premiums vary considerably depending on risk, coverages, and vehicle type.
 Generally, premiums are based on:

-- The amounts and types of coverage you buy - generally, the higher the limits and the broader the coverage, the higher the premium.
+- The amounts and types of coverage you buy: Generally, broader coverage and higher limits cause higher premiums.

-- Where you live - the state is divided into territories for rating purposes.
-Generally, people in metropolitan areas pay more than those in less congested areas.
+- Where you live: The state is divided into territories for rating purposes.
+Generally, people in metropolitan areas pay more than those in rural areas.

 What can I do to get the lowest possible rate?